Propositional Logic

 \(4.\) Check if a unique row makes both statements true.

-All of the values in yellow are assignments that could work!
+All of the values in green are assignments that could work!
 Let’s test one of these!

 Testing A Solution…